mathiasfls/stabile/README.md

 Fall 2014-Spring 2015.<br>
 Sarah Cohen / sarah.cohen@nytimes.com / @sarahcnyt

-NOTE: When you try to download the documents liniked here, choose the "Raw" format.
+NOTE: When you try to download the documents linked here, choose the "Raw" format.
 That will work on pdfs, spreadsheets and other proprietary formats.

+## Nov.
+19: Scraping and PDFs
+* A PDF handout under docs
+* [A tutorial on XPATH using Google Chrome](http://sarahcnyt.github.io/ire-toronto) scraper (we'll use this in class).
+It also includes a list of some of the more common scraping tools that would take you further.

 ## What is CAR? ##
 ### ...
 The empirical spine of investigative reporting* ###